ibm-cloud-docs/containers/cs_uc_finance.md

 They started by containerizing the payment tool VMs and putting them in the cloud.
 In a flash, their hardware headaches went away.
 They were able to easily design Kubernetes clusters to fit their CPU, RAM, storage, and security needs.
 And when their payment tools need to change, they can add or shrink compute without expensive and slow hardware purchases.

-With {[product_name_notm}} horizontal scaling, their apps scale with the growing number of partners, resulting in faster growth. {[product_name_notm}} provides elastic compute resources around the world that are secure for full usage of modern compute resources.
+With {{site.data.keyword.containerlong_notm}} horizontal scaling, their apps scale with the growing number of partners, resulting in faster growth. {{site.data.keyword.containerlong_notm}} provides elastic compute resources around the world that are secure for full usage of modern compute resources.

 Accelerated development is a key win for the Exec.
 With the use of modern containers, Developers can experiment easily in the languages of their choice, pushing changes to Development and Test systems, scaled out on separate clusters.
 Those pushes were automated with open toolchains and {{site.data.keyword.contdelivery_full}}.
 No longer were updates to the tools languishing in slow, error-prone build processes.
 They can deliver incremental updates to their tools, daily or even more frequently.

 Also, logging and monitoring for the tools, especially where they used {{site.data.keyword.watson}} AI, rapidly integrate into the system.
 Developers don’t waste time building complex logging systems, just to be able to troubleshoot their live systems.
 A key factor for less staffing costs is that IBM manages Kubernetes, so the Developers can focus on better payment tools.

-Security first: With bare metal for {[product_name_notm}}, the sensitive payment tools now have familiar isolation but within the flexibility of public cloud.
+Security first: With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive payment tools now have familiar isolation but within the flexibility of public cloud.
 Scans for vulnerabilities and malware are run continuously.

 **Step 1: Lift and shift to secure compute**
-* Migrate virtual machine images to container images that run in {[product_name_notm}} in the public {{site.data.keyword.Bluemix_notm}}.
+* Migrate virtual machine images to container images that run in {{site.data.keyword.containerlong_notm}} in the public {{site.data.keyword.Bluemix_notm}}.
 * From that core, Vulnerability Advisor provides image, policy, container, and packaging vulnerability scanning, for known malware.
 * Private data center / on-premises capital costs are greatly reduced and replaced with a utility computing model that scales based on workload demand.
 * Consistently enforce policy-driven authentication to your services and APIs with a simple Ingress annotation.
 With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid_short_notm}}.